Updated April 2026

 Industry sector

-Healthcare, financial services and tech companies are often rated differently from lower-risk sectors.
+Healthcare, financial services and technology companies are often rated differently from lower-risk sectors.

 🔒